genicam/harvesters/README.rst

 Installing the Python Bindings
 ******************************

 Harvester requires the GenApi-Python Binding and the GenTL-Python Binding.
-As of July 2018, it's not officially distributed yet by EMVA.
-Having that fact, the only way to get those is building them by yourself.
+As of July 2018, it's not officially distributed yet by EMVA; so we are working so hard to make it by the end of year 2018.
+Having that fact, as of today, the only way to get those is building them by yourself.

 The source code can be downloaded from the following URL using Subversion: